Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Discussion

 \section{Discussion}

 Proposed orbital mechanism of finite momentum state in hybrid superconductors is finite size (thickness) effect.
 We theoretically find that at relatively large $B_{in}$ $q_{NCS} \sim -B_{in}(d_S+d_N)2\pi/\Phi_0$ for different thicknesses of S and N layers (for parameters of SN bilayer from Fig. 3 $q_{NCS} \simeq - B_{in}(d_S+d_N)2\pi/3\Phi_0$).
-It means that when the thickness of SN bilayer goes to zero $q_{NCS} \to 0$ and this mechanism disappears (the same is valid when $d_N \to 0$).
-It gives the way to check its influence in the experiment - one may study thickness dependence of $L_k(I,B_{in})$ and $I_c^{\pm}(B_{in})$ because for smaller thickness the larger $B_{in}$ is needed to have the same $q_{NCS}$.
+It means that when the thickness of SN bilayer goes to zero $q_{NCS} \to 0$ at and orbital mechanism disappears (the same is valid when $d_N \to 0$).
+It gives the way to check its influence in the experiment - one may study thickness dependence of $L_k(I,B_{in})$ because for smaller thickness the larger $B_{in}$ is needed to have the same $q_{NCS}$.
+Indeed, we find that for two times thinner sample MoN(20nm)/Cu(20nm) the change of $L(I)$ is less sensitive to $B_{in}$ (compare Fig. 10(a) with Fig. 5(a,b)) than for thick strip which qualitatively coincide with our calculations (compare Fig. 3(b,d) with Fig. 10(c,d)).

-Our experimental results indicate that one should be careful with interpretation of experimental results on diode effect.
-We observe sign change of the diode effect with increase of magnetic field in two (one long and one short) samples and its absence in another two long and short samples at $B_{in} \lesssim 150 mT$ while $L(I, B_{in})$ and, hence, $I(q)$ was almost the same for all long samples.
+Our experimental results indicate that one should be careful with interpretation of experiments on diode effect.
+We observe sign change of the diode effect with increase of magnetic field in two (one long and one short) thick samples and its absence in another two long and short thick samples at $B_{in} \lesssim 150 mT$ while $L(I, B_{in})$ and, hence, $I(q)$ was almost the same for all long samples.
 It means that additional factor, having not intrinsic to given material character, may play a role.
 In our case we believe that sample-dependent edge defects are responsible for observed effect.
 In this respect measurements of $L_k(I,B_{in})$ give more reliable information about intrinsic origin of finite momentum state than measurements of $I_c^{\pm}(B_{in})$.
-Indeed, if even there is strong variation of superconducting properties along the sample but on small distance it weakly affects the total kinetic inductance but it may strongly affect critical current because it is determined by the 'weakest' place.
+Indeed, if there is strong variation of superconducting properties along the sample but on small distance it weakly affects the total kinetic inductance but it may strongly affect critical current because it is determined by the 'weakest' place.